EslamAli86/eslamali86.github.io/teaching.md

 ## Courses at Cairo University

-I worked as a teaching assistant (TA), and I was responsible for preparing, teaching and marking assignments/exams of the following courses:
+I worked as a teaching assistant (TA), and I was responsible for preparing, teaching, and marking assignments/exams of the following courses:

 * Fall 2007:
   * CS462: Natural Languages Processing